jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 ![Ed Latimore's Pro boxing record](/assets/images/drafts/ed-latimore-professional-boxing-1.png "A real fighter about to make real glove recommendations"){: width="500" height="291"}

-I even work with people who just want to try the sport out&nbsp; Because of my experience as a professional boxer and a coach, I can give you a unique perspective on the best boxing gloves you can buy to start your boxing journey.
+I even work with people who just want to try the sport out  Because of my experience as a professional boxer and a coach, I can give you a unique perspective on the best boxing gloves you can buy to start your boxing journey.

 ***\[Read about why I decided to start fighting in the first place—&gt;[Why I Started Boxing](/why-did-I-start-boxing/)\]***